cybiere/potato/README.md

 PotatoPlayer - Qt music player using phonon &amp; taglib

-Made by Nicolas Cosnard and Pegasus
+Made by Nicolas Cosnard and Pierre Guinault